BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Variables-List.md

 ### Player Name Variable

-This variable will be replaced with the name of the player.
-If you add `display` argument, it will use display name instead of real name.
+The variable `%player%` is the same as `%player.name%` and will display the name of the player.
+`Display` will use the display name used in chat and `uuid` will display the UUID of the player.

 ```
+%player%
+%player.name%
 %player.display%
+%player.uuid%
 ```

 ### Random Number Variable